Skip to content

 READ MORE: 11 Best Things to do in Neath Port Talbot

-Beach huts on Barry Island in South Wales
+Beach huts painted in different bright colours on Barry Island in South Wales

 But Barry is about more than Gavin and Stacey!
-The island has attracted visitors since the 1870s, so it’s a great spot to visit while in South Wales.
-Expect the quintessential British seaside holiday at Barry!
+The island has attracted visitors since the 1870s, so it’s a great spot to visit.
+Expect the quintessential British seaside holiday here!
 Visit the golden sands of Whitmore Bay beach, lined with brightly coloured beach huts.
 Play a round of adventure golf, and – of course – enjoy the thrills of Barry Island Pleasure Park.

-Ideally placed between Brecon Beacons National Park and Cardiff the Welsh Capital, Merthyr Tydfil is one of the best places to visit in South Wales.
-Especially because this is the home of the Brecon Mountain Railway, a heritage steam railway running from Pant to Torpantu.
+Ideally placed between Brecon Beacons National Park and Cardiff the Welsh Capital, Merthyr Tydfil is the home of the Brecon Mountain Railway.
+This is a heritage steam railway running from Pant to Torpantu.

 A journey on board the classic steam train will take you into the Brecon Beacons National Park, along the full length of the stunning Taf Fechan Reservoir.